-The Childhood of the World: a Simple Account of Man in Early Times.
-Sixth Edition.
-Cloth, price 3s.
-Crown 8vo.
+THE CHILDHOOD OF THE WORLD: a Simple Account of Man in Early Times.
+New Edition.
+Crown Svo.
+3s.
+A Special Edition for Schools 1.

 A Special Edition for Schools.
-Price is.

-The Childhood of Religions.
+1s.

+THE CHILDHOOD OF RELIGIONS.
 Including a Simple Account of the Birth and Growth of Myths and Legends.
-Third Thousand.

 Crown 8vo.
-Cloth, price 5s.
+5s.